Röper, Erich: EU-related decisions of the Bundesrat beyond parliamentary control.

 Fürnberg, Ossip and Danko Knothe: Election victory devoid of majority: Implications

-of increased split-ticket voting on mandate distribution and coalition options
+of increased split-ticket voting on mandate distribution and coalition options.

 The authors analyze the influence of increased split-ticket voting by turning to the outcome of the 2005 German Bundestag election.
 The votes cast for CDU/CSU and FDP on the one hand as well as for SPD and Green Party on the other hand were pooled on the constituency level (299 constituencies), thus forming the basis for our empirical study.
 In a second step, the election results were experimentally simulated achieving systematically higher splitting levels and leading to substantially different results in mandate distribution: large parties (CDU/CSU, SPD) would get up to 100 percent of a political camp’s “first votes” (Erststimmen), while the smaller parties (FDP and Greens) would get up to 100 percent of the “second votes” (Zweitstimmen).
 Consequently this would lead to numerous different coalition building opportunities.
 The remarkable change of the parliamentary group strengths originates from the possibility of “surplus seats” (Überhangmandate) by intensified split-ticket voting.
 It is shown that very strongly increased splitting levels could lead to election victories without majorities at the ballot box.
 A reform of the German electoral system is necessary, not only because of the “surplus seats”.
 Three reform options are discussed.
 [ZParl, vol. 40, no. 1, pp. 56 ff .]